 Drive chains are equipped with spring loaded idlers and are self-adjusting.
 The only adjustment is to shorten chains if wear stretches a chain and reduces spring tension.
 Check idler pivot points periodically to ensure they rotate freely.
-See "Wrap Spring Wrench Assembly" (on applicable idler assemblies) in this section for additional information.
+See "Wrap Spring Wrench Assembly" on page 6-1 (on applicable idler assemblies) in this section for additional information.